hnlee/debezium-tutorial/README.md

 (Substitute with actual database user, name, and password if necessary.
 Also make sure any local PostgreSQL server that may already be running on your system is stopped or do the appropriate port remapping to make sure you're connecting to the database server in the Docker container.)

+Run `docker compose down` to spin down the containers.

 ## Notes